Catching CTA findings in a Next.js + shadcn/ui app

 }

-• ACT-02 [warn] — "Learn more" is the canonical vague CTA.
-The rule prefers specific verbs like "save," "send," "export."
-Apply the same pattern: "Read the case studies" (specific object) or "See pricing" (specific destination).
+[warn]— "Learn more" is the canonical vague CTA.
+Specific verbs and objects beat it: "Read the case studies" (specific object) or "See pricing" (specific destination).

-• ACT-02 [block] — "Submit" is the single most common violation of this rule.
-The standard literally cites it: "Prefer 'save,' 'send,' 'export' over 'submit' or 'process.'"
+[block]— "Submit" is the single most common finding of this type.
+Voice guidance is explicit: prefer "save," "send," or "export" over "submit" or "process."
 Suggested rewrite: "Create account" or "Send message" — whichever matches the form's actual purpose.

 Why these matter